edom/work/edom.github.io/natkno.md

 - Overview
     - Target audience:
+        - Everyone who wants to justify physics.
-        - Everyone who wants to learn physics from first principles.
+        - Everyone who wants to formalize physics.
     - Natural knowledge is knowledge about nature (reality).
     - This page tries to list natural knowledge, sorted descending by verifiability.
     - This page tries to teach natural knowledge in the fastest way possible.